 Cash includes demand deposits with banks or financial institutions as well as cash in transit from payment processors.
-Cash in transit from payment processors was \$16 million, \$86 million, and \$89 million as of December 31, 2021 and 2022 and June 30, 2023 (unaudited), respectively.
+Cash in transit from payment processors was \$16 million and \$86 million as of December 31, 2021 and 2022, respectively.
 The Company considers all highly-liquid investments purchased with an original or remaining maturity of 90 days or less at the date of purchase to be cash equivalents.
 Cash equivalents consist of investments in commercial paper, money market funds, and U.S. government and government agency debt securities.